-What do you present, as appropriate commemorative gifts, to commemorate the newly inaugurated President and Vice President of the United States?
+What do you present, as an appropriate commemorative gift, to commemorate the newly inaugurated President and Vice President of the United States?
 In the case of President Trump and Vice President Pence, they were presented with custom crystal commemorative bowls designed by Lenox.

 Five months prior to this year’s inauguration the Joint Congressional Committee on Inaugural Ceremonies approved the designs by Lenox.